alexanderlink/Dash-Hue-Trigger/README.md

 If you want to trigger the webhook you also need requests, the mail part uses smtplib.

+:warning: To prevent the Dash button orders stuff all the time you have to block Internet access for the Dash button in your router once it is registered properly.
+This will block communication with Amazon, still the event is recognized by the raspi in your network.

 Install python dependencies via pip:
 ```shell
 # Install pip